Back to blog

 The Hallucination Taxonomy

 Not all hallucinations are the same.
-The research distinguishes between three types that have very different risk profiles.
+What we consistently see is three distinct types that have very different risk profiles.

 There is a category of hallucination that is not random.
 It is induced.